tclark/baltra/README.md

 ![Travis](https://api.travis-ci.org/tclark/baltra.svg?branch=master)

 # baltra
-A project for the exploraation and demonstration of ideas involving temporal databases
+A project for the exploration and demonstration of ideas involving temporal databases

 ## A few notes